shradinx/Shradinx/README.md

 A computer science major creating Python and Java projects for fun.

-Currently working on several Minecraft plugins and integrations with mods.
+Currently working on several Minecraft plugins and mods.

 ## Languages & Skills (Most -> Least Experience)